python-zeroconf/python-zeroconf/README.rst

   interfaces (usually and wifi and ethernet), this would confuse the multi-packet known answer supression since it was not expecting to get the same data more than once
-* BREAKING CHANGE: Drop oversize packets before processing them (#826) @bdraco

-  Oversized packets can quickly overwhelm the system and deny service to legitimate queriers.
-In practice this is usually due to broken mDNS implementations rather than malicious actors.
-* BREAKING CHANGE: Guard against excessive ServiceBrowser queries from PTR records significantly lower than recommended (#824) @bdraco

-  We now enforce a minimum TTL for PTR records to avoid ServiceBrowsers generating excessive queries refresh queries.
-  Apple uses a 15s minimum TTL, however we do not have the same level of rate limit and safe guards so we use 1/4 of the recommended value.
 * New ServiceBrowsers now request QU in the first outgoing when unspecified (#812) @bdraco

   https://datatracker.ietf.org/doc/html/rfc6762#section-5.4